 Get the skinny on our most frequent questions and answers.

-The goal of this project is to provide YOU with information about water quality conditions at popular recreation sites on the river.
+The goal of this program is to provide YOU with information about water quality conditions at popular recreation sites on the river so you can make informed decisions for where you and your family enjoy the Coosa during the summer.
 The most common question we get from our members is “Is it safe to swim?”
-Before this project, there was hardly any water quality data at these swimmin’ holes on the Coosa.
+Before this prorgram, there was hardly any consistent water quality data at these swimmin’ holes on the Coosa.
 Now there is!

 You can help by supporting our work financially.
 You can also really help by spreading the word!
 Share this page on Facebook or other social media with your friends and fellow river rats.

 How Do I Lower My Risk Of Contracting An Illness?

 Most importantly, don’t swim in a stream contaminated with fecal matter.
 If you have open cuts or scrapes or nasty bug bites, you should be extra mindful of making contact with river water.
 Additionally, because bacteria levels are higher after a rain event, you should exercise more caution for several days after a big rain.
 Remember, if it has rained since we took our last sample, odds are bacteria levels are now higher than the posted results.

 Doesn't The State Do This Type Of Testing?

 No. Neither the Alabama Department of Environmental Management nor the Alabama Department of Public Health conduct this type of water quality monitoring program.
 While this type of testing is performed by the State on our coastal beaches in the Gulf, it is not performed on inland freshwater lakes and streams.
 We think that’s a shame, so we’re spending our Thursdays in the summer testing your favorite swimmin’ holes to let you know how they are!